-Property "L" (personal residence):
+Property "L":

-A and B's personal residence, L, is located in P. The agent found that during , X paid over \$ in landscaping, cable TV, and security system costs at this residence.
+A and B's personal residence, L, is located in town P. The agent found that during , X paid over \$ in landscaping, cable TV, and security system costs at this residence.

-Property "M" (personal residence):
+Property "M":

 A and B also maintain a personal residence, M, in an adjacent state.
-The agent found that during the periods, X paid more than \$ in cable TV and telephone expenses for this residence.
+The agent found that during the period, X paid more than \$ in cable TV and telephone expenses for this residence.
 With regard to the cable TV payments, X's accounts payable records were incomplete for , and any additional payments could not be verified.